brunorijsman/rift-python/doc/configuration-file-generator.md

 * which prefixes the RIFT nodes advertise,
 * and some other configuration options for each node.

-If the configuration file contains more than a single RIFT node (i.e. if we are simulating a multi-node topology), then the multiple links in the topology are simulated over a single physical link by using different multi-cast addresses and port numbers (see the [Configuration File](configuration-file.md) chapter for details).
+If the configuration file contains more than a single RIFT node (i.e. when simulating a multi-node topology), then the multiple links in the topology are simulated over a single physical link by using different multicast addresses and port numbers (see the [Configuration File](configuration-file.md) chapter for details).

 ### Simplifying the generation of configuration files